Kismuz/btgym/README.md

   trading calendar etc.

 #### <a name="data"></a> Data selection options for backtest agent training:
-**7.01.18: Upd: data shaping approach is under development, expect some changes.**
+_Notice: data shaping approach is under development, expect some changes.
+[7.01.18]_
 - random sampling:
   historic price change dataset is divided to training, cross-validation and testing subsets.
   Since agent actions do not influence market, it is possible to randomly sample continuous subset